planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 Hello, I'm Hong Minhee, [Libplanet] commiter at Planetarium.
-In this post, I want to talk about why we came to a conclusion to conduct Unit Tests on Unity, the most widely used game engine, and how we actually approached it.
+In this post, I want to talk about why we came to a conclusion to run unit tests on Unity too, the most widely used game engine, and how we actually approached it.

 Supporting Different Environments on Libplanet